danhntd/Label_Transfer_Scene_Parser/README.md

     --path_to_test_set /path/to/dataset/Cityscapes/
 ```

-The whole script commands can be found in `scripts.sh`.
+The whole script commands can be found in `./Semantic_Segmentor/scripts.sh`.

 **Released checkpoints and results:**